bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/hardware.md

 **For Solaris x86**

-Returns **true** only if the operating system is running in a guest virtual machine that is provided by Oracle VM Server for x86.
+Returns **true** only if the operating system is running in a guest virtual machine.

 If zones are configured, this can only return its value if the zone has access to /dev/smbios.
 The global zone always returns a value.